rbarrios815/Christmas-2025/README.md

 - `Code.gs` serves the HTML and connects to the Google Sheet backend.
 - `index.html` is the template rendered by the web app (served via `HtmlService.createHtmlOutputFromFile('index')`).
 - `docs/index.html` is a copy of the template so GitHub Pages can serve a preview; keep it in sync with `index.html` when making changes.
+Run `./scripts/sync-docs.sh` after editing `index.html` to copy the latest HTML into `docs/`.

 ## Configure the Apps Script API URL